 Click on the image to open in Google Maps.
 This map contains all the highlights mentioned in this section of the guide:

 Day 1: Wreck Diving & Exploring Luganville

 One of the main reasons for visiting Santo, if not the main one, is to dive the wreck of the SS President Coolidge – a luxury liner converted to a troop carrier during WWII.
 In 1942, the 22,000-ton ship was en route to the US Army base on Santo with over 5,000 troops on board.
 As it neared Luganville, the ship struck a friendly mine placed to defend against a Japanese invasion.
 The captain managed to beach the ship and the troops disembarked before the Coolidge slid down the reef just a few meters offshore.
 The tragic sinking of the Coolidge was probably the best thing to happen to the people of Santo, as thousands of divers visit the island to explore one of the best wreck dive sites in the world.

 Diving The Coolidge Wreck

-Pre book a spot with Allan Power Dive Tours to explore the wreck of the Coolidge.
+Pre-book a spot with Allan Power Dive Tours to explore the wreck of the Coolidge.
 Allan has been diving the Coolidge for over 35 years and his team of instructors will take excellent care of you.
 You’ll be picked up from your Luganville hotel in the morning for the first dive.
-A 15 minute drive brings you to the spot where you’ll walk from shore, grab a rope and begin your descent.
+A 15-minute drive brings you to the spot where you’ll walk from the shore, grab a rope and begin your descent.